If someone’s negligence caused your injury, you may want to find out the available insurance limits.

 Currently, Travelers is the administrator for Lyft accident claims.
 Greenwich Insurance Company is the actual insurance company whose money pays the claims.
 Travelers simply decides how much money the case is worth.
 Travelers is the one to issue any settlement check.

 The good news for Uber and Lyft passengers?

 Uber and Lyft carry a $1 million liability insurance policy.
-Uber and Lyft also have $1 million in uninsured motorist insurance for passengers who are injured.
+Uber and Lyft also have $250,000 of uninsured motorist insurance for passengers who are injured.

 I settled an uninsured motorist insurance claim with Lyft’s insurance company for $45,000.
 My client was an injured Lyft passenger.
 He then received treatment for injuries to his ankle, hand, back and neck.

 If you were in a rideshare accident, you should only hire an Lyft or Uber accident lawyer.